Research & Scholarly Activity

 Resident physicians regularly present case conferences drawing on their experiences in the areas of pediatrics, pediatric emergency medicine, obstetrics and ambulatory care.
 In their third year, resident physicians also lead an Evidence Club, which may be based on the content of their scholarly activity projects.

 Each year, MFMR sends resident physicians to the Family Medicine Residents and Students National Conference (Kansas City), the Montana Academy of Family Physicians Chico Primary Care Conference, and the Montana Osteopathic Medical Association CME Meeting.
-In addition, residents are encouraged to submit posters and papers for presentation at other state, regional, national and international meetings, and MFMR covers the expenses of residents whose work is selected for presentation.
+In addition, residents are encouraged to submit posters and papers for presentation at other state, regional, national and international meetings.

 Academics and Supervision Rotation